amenakauser/criboard/README.md

 ## Usage

-> Create a local MySQL database.
-Create a config.js file in the root directory and add the following code in the file.
+> Create a local MySQL database named 'criboard' for the 'root' user with no password.

-module.exports = {
-  DBNAME: 'your-database-name',
-  DBUSERNAME: 'your-username',
-  DBPASSWORD: 'your-password',
-  DBHOST: 'your-host-url or localhost'
-};

 ## Requirements